jfrdgh/Quention/README.md

 # Quention
 ### Remote Access Tool

-#### My goal for this project is to create a Python based RAT with little-to-no usages of other languages such as Batch & Shell.
+#### My goal for this project is to create a Python based RAT with little-to-no usages of other languages such as Batch.
 My purpose for this project is to gain knowledge on these languages.

 #### Components: